Morpho-lang/morpho/help/array.md

     print a[0,0]

-Array can be indexed with slices:
+Arrays can be indexed with slices:

 	print a[[0,2,4],2]
 	print a[1,0..2]